sanderjenk/rental/README.md

 ## Running the project locally

-1. Start the back end project by running the solution in Visual Studio
+1. Run command `npm install`and then `npm start` (or `ng serve` if you have Angular CLI installed).
-2. Start the front end by opening the terminal in the ClientApp directory and run `npm start` or `ng serve` if you have Angular CLI installed.
+2. Start the back end project by running the Rental.sln solution in Visual Studio